What’s Story Bible?

 Worldbuilding is influenced by the Synopsis, when generating random Worldbuilding elements.

-Meanwhile, Worldbuilding directly informs your story’s Outline, Beats, and Chapter Generator.
+Meanwhile, Worldbuilding directly informs your story’s Outline, Scenes, and Prose Generation in Draft.

 Outline: